As a parent, what is my role, and what can I do to best support my child’s education?

 - Create a time and space for your child to learn.
 For information on getting your child ready to learn, see Page 2.

-- Encourage your child to learn and to do any work that is assigned.
-For more about how to find out what your child should be learning, see Page 3.
+- Encourage your child to learn and to complete assigned work.
+For more about how to find out what your child should be learning, see Page 4.

-- Answer your child’s questions or help when needed.
+- Answer your child’s questions and offer help when needed.

 - Prioritize your needs.
 There’s a lot on your plate right now.
 It’s hard to do everything, so decide what’s most important for your family each day.

 - Make changes as needed.
 At the end of each week, think about what worked and what didn’t (the schedule, learning spaces).
 If something didn’t work, it’s OK to try something else.
-Remember, this is new.
 It may take several tries to figure it all out.

 - Take care of yourself.
 It’s important for you to stay healthy, both physically and mentally.
 It might be as simple as finding a few moments of alone time or getting enough sleep.
 You can’t take care of others if you’re not healthy.

 - Take a break.
-This time can be stressful.
+Let’s face it, times are stressful.
 So take a break and do something fun.
 This is a great opportunity to make special memories with your kids.

 - Relax your expectations.
 The house might not be as clean as you want.
 Your child might have more screen time than normal.
 It’s OK!

 - Don’t feel guilty.
 It’s alright if everything isn’t perfect.
-You’re probably dealing with a lot right now, and it takes time to adjust.
+You’re dealing with a lot right now.
+We’re all just doing the best we can, day in and day out.

 - Remember, this is temporary.
-It may be weeks or months before children return to school, but eventually they will.
+It may be months before children return to school full-time, but eventually they will.

 Keep in Mind